WallarooLabs/wally/book/go/api/intro.md

 A Wallaroo Go application is a combination of Go library (technically Cgo, we'll cover that in more detail later) and Wallaroo framework code provided by Wallaroo Labs.

-You, the application developer, write your application in Go and then compile it into a Go library that will be linked into a final binary using the Pony compiler.
+You, the application developer, write your application in Go and then compile it into a Go library that will be linked into a final executable file using the Pony compiler.

 ## Next Steps